Piña: Producers

 Kalibo, Aklan, is the main and the oldest manufacturer/weaver of piña cloth in the Philippines which are being exported to various parts of the world most particularly North America and Europe.
 Piña weaving is an age-old tradition which was recently revived in the past 20 years.

 Pineapple silk was considered the queen of Philippine fabrics and is considered the fabric of choice of the Philippine elite.
 During the 1996 APEC summit held in the Philippines, world leaders donned barong tagalog made of piña sourced from Kalibo during the group photo.

 Producers include La Herminia Piña Weaving Industry, Malabon Pina Producers and Weavers Association, Reycon's Piña Cloth and Industry, and Rurungan sa Tubod Foundation.

 Uses

 Piña fabric is characterized by being lightweight but stiff, with a sheer appearance and a smooth silk-like texture.
 In modern times, it is predominantly used in the making of barong tagalog, baro't saya, and other traditional formal wear in the Philippines.
 It is also used for table linens, bags, mats and other clothing items.

+UNESCO recognition

+Piña handloom weaving was nominated to UNESCO's Intangible Cultural Heritage List in 2023.
+The decision was made at the 18th Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage meeting held in Kasane, Botswana, on 5–8 December 2023.